martinvonz/jj/docs/config.md

 ## Snapshot settings

+### Paths to automatically track

+All new files in the working copy that don't match the ignore patterns are tracked by default.
+You can set the `snapshot.auto-track` to set which paths get automatically tracked when they're added to the working copy.
+See the [fileset documentation](filesets.md) for the syntax.
+Files with paths matching [ignore files](working-copy.md#ignored-files) are never tracked automatically.

+You can use `jj file untrack` to untrack a file while keeping it in the working copy.
+However, first [ignore](working-copy.md#ignored-files) them or remove them from the `snapshot.auto-track` patterns; otherwise they will be immediately tracked again.

 ### Maximum size for new files

 By default, as an anti-footgun measure, `jj` will refuse to add new files to the